spine-tools/SpineOpt.jl/docs/src/tutorial/representative_periods.md

 ![image](figs_representative_periods/rp_battery_node_results.png)

 In contrast, the fuel node has a state variable for all the periods, since it is a long-term storage.
 We can see that the node state of the fuel node changes across the representative periods, which allows to capture the seasonal dynamics of the fuel node in the model.
-In order to stimate the node state of the fuel node in the non-representative periods, SpineOpt uses the changes (or deltas) in the node state of the corresponding representative periods according to the mapping defined in the [representative_period_mapping](@ref) parameter.
+In order to stimate the node state of the fuel node in the non-representative periods, SpineOpt uses the changes (or deltas) in the node state of the corresponding representative periods according to the mapping defined in the [representative\_period\_mapping](@ref) parameter.
 For instance, for the second day, which is mapped half to *rp1* and half to *rp2*, the node state of the fuel node is estimated as a weighted average of the change in the node state in *rp1* and *rp2*.
 This formulation is known as the [delta formulation](https://www.sciencedirect.com/science/article/pii/S0306261918306950) for representative periods, and it is a common approach to estimate the state of long-term storage in non-representative periods based on the changes in the representative periods.

 ![image](figs_representative_periods/rp_fuel_node_results.png)

-!!! tip "You have completed this tutorial, congratulations!"
+!!! info "You have completed this tutorial, congratulations!"
     You have mastered the basic concepts of representative periods and modelling seasonal and non-seasonal storage using SpineToolbox and SpineOpt.
 Keep up the good work!